|University Location||Dunedin, Otago|

 3. The Dentist and the Community

-In second year the largest theme is Biomedical Sciences, which lays the scientific foundations in anatomy, physiology, and oral biology for the introductory clinical work you will undertake in the second theme, The Dentist and the Patient.
+Those with a university degree enter this program in Year 2.
+The largest theme is Biomedical Sciences, which lays the scientific foundations in anatomy, physiology, and oral biology for the introductory clinical work you will undertake in the second theme, The Dentist and the Patient.

 In the third theme, The Dentist and the Community, you will learn about public health dentistry and about how to further develop your communication skills.

 In third year and fourth year, The Dentist and the Patient is a major component of the curriculum.
 Here you will develop your clinical skills, initially in simulation sessions in the cutting-edge simulation laboratory, and then in patient sessions.